palumbou/another_documents_chat_ai/README.md

 - 📊 **Document management**: view document chunks, delete documents, overwrite confirmation
 - ⚡ **Performance optimization**: 5-minute timeout, intelligent chunking, large file handling
 - 🎨 **Beautiful UI**: rosé Pine themed interface with Dawn/Moon mode switcher

+### 🗂️ Project Management System
+The application includes a powerful project management system that allows you to organize your documents:

+- **📁 Project Isolation**: Each project maintains its own document collection
+- **🌍 Global Documents**: Documents uploaded to "Global Documents" are accessible from all projects
+- **⚡ Smart Priority**: When a project has a document with the same name as a global document, the project version takes priority
+- **🔄 Easy Switching**: Switch between projects instantly using the project selector
+- **➕ Quick Creation**: Create new projects with a single click
+- **🗑️ Safe Deletion**: Delete projects with confirmation and optional document preservation

+**Use Cases**:
+- 🏢 **Business**: Separate documents for different clients or departments
+- 📚 **Research**: Organize papers and resources by topic or study
+- 💼 **Personal**: Keep work and personal documents separate
+- 🎯 **Context Focus**: Chat with AI using only relevant project documents

 ### UI Design & Theming
 The interface features a beautiful **Rosé Pine** color scheme with two modes: